jundalisay/superbnetlify/content/en/research/chau-ju-kua/chun-fan-chi/part-06.md

 When the tree is old, it runs out spontaneously as a white and vitreous resin called tu-nau which does not melt even in the hot summer.

-If the trunk is scorched in the summer, kept burning around

-it
-may be
-variety of incense

-of the tree
-liquid in the
-(or black) tu-naun.
-does not
-scorched by a fire
-cause the fluid resin to flow out freely this will gathered during the winter, when
+If the trunk is scorched in the summer by a fire kept burning around it, the fluid resin will flow out freely again.
+It may be  gathered during the winter, when it hardens.

-hardens; for this
-summer, and hardens during the winter;
+This variety of incense is liquid in the summer, and hardens during the winter.
+It is called hei (black) tu-nau.

-The natives fill gourds

-and the shippers afterwards
-The
-transfer it into porcelain vessels. ilavour of and lasting;
+The natives fill gourds with it.
+The shippers afterwards transfer it into porcelain vessels.

+Its flavour is pure and lasting.
 The black variety easily melts and leaks through the gourd.

 But by breaking the gourd and exposing it to fire, one may obtain something similar to the original substance.